35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 #### £0 for the land, but still not financially viable

-While the updated redevelopment should make at least £13.51m profit, NHG say that it is still not viable.

-NHG say that the changes are *'to ensure the scheme viably delivers the required affordable homes'* [^1].
-But the  updated viability assessment for the scheme concludes the opposite, saying *'the appraisals generate a viability deficit of c. £24.16m'.*  It continues, saying that *'if the deficit were to be absorbed by the Applicant's target return, the equivalent profit would equate to 5.22% on GDV (blended)'*.
+While the updated Phase 2B should make at least £13.51m profit, NHG say that it is still not viable, despite the extra floorspace, being added [^1].
+The  updated viability assessment for the scheme concludes the opposite, saying *'the appraisals generate a viability deficit of c. £24.16m'.*  It continues, saying that *'if the deficit were to be absorbed by the Applicant's target return, the equivalent profit would equate to 5.22% on GDV (blended)'*.
 This 'Gross Development Value' is the combined worth of the private and affordable housing and commercial premises and amounts to £258.76m.
 So, even though the scheme is 'inviable', it is still expected to make a profit of £13.51m (5.22% of £258.76m).

 The assessment describes this profit as a 'viability deficit' and says *'This is lower than typical target thresholds for schemes of this size and also below any of the thresholds adopted / accepted for other estate regeneration schemes across London'*.